 Those with the highest score may receive an invitation to apply to one of the immigration programs offered in Canada.
 An invitation gives you a 60-day window to apply for permanent residence according to specific, agreed-upon conditions.

 In fact, the Canadian government also invites businesses to reach out and offer arranged employment to those who meet the requirements of their organization.
-In order to do so, they must provide a labour market impact assessment (LMIA, formerly "LMO") that’s approved by Employment and Social Development Canada.
+In order to do so, they must provide a Labour Market Impact Assessment (LMIA, formerly a "LMO") that’s approved by Employment and Social Development Canada.

 3. All Skilled Workers are Welcome

-Considering the fact that there is a multitude of different types of skilled laborers in the market, those who apply to the express entry program may assume that their set of skills will be desirable to businesses, the federal and provincial governments.
+Considering the fact that there is a multitude of different types of skilled labourers in the market, those who apply to the Express Entry program may assume that their set of skills will be desirable to businesses, the federal and provincial governments.
 However, not all skills are considered equal in the application process.